Bike, hike, go rafting and much more in this unique trek to Machu Picchu

 DAY 3.
 SANTA TERESA - HYDROELECTRIC -AGUAS CALIENTES (ZIP LINE OPTIONAL)

 This day breakfast will be between 7:00 a.m. to 7:30 a.m..
 The day will start with the option of doing Zip Lining with one of the most trusted operators in the area, for approximately two hours (This activity it is additional and optional).
 We then have a transport to the Hydroelectric, where the government control is located, to enter the Machu Picchu National Park (Machu Picchu Historical Sanctuary).

 If you do not do Zip Lining then we will walk from Santa Teresa to Hydroelectric for approximately 3 hours.
 In both cases our meeting is at Hydroelectric with the people who do Zip Lining and with those who walk.
 At this point we will start our trekking to the town of Aguas Calientes, passing through the area called Intihuatana, a small archaeological site where the guide will give us an explanation.

 Then we will continue to San Miguel, where we will enjoy our lunch.
 Throughout the journey we will have the opportunity to take in the majestic Machu Picchu mountains and all the other Inka constructions.

 We will finish around 16:00 hrs. in the town of Aguas Calientes where we will spend the third night in a basic hostel.

 DAY 4.
 AGUAS CALIENTES-MACHUPICCHU- CUSCO

 The most important day of our trip where we get to see one of the 7 wonders of the world, Machu Picchu.

-The first is through the Inca Trail, this walk lasts 1 hour with 30 minutes of pure ascent.
+The first is walking, this walk lasts 1 hour with 30 minutes of pure ascent.
 People who want to walk up.
 You should leave the hostel early at 4:30 am to reach the Inca citadel of Machu Picchu and appreciate the sunrise.

 The second one is by tourist bus, this short trip lasts 30 minutes.
 People who want to get the bus will have to take the first bus at 5:30 am to arrive at Machu Picchu for the spectacular sunrise.